-Arts and Economic Prosperity IV was conducted by Americans for the Arts, the nation's leading nonprofit organization for advancing the arts in America.
+The Arts and Economic Prosperity IV TM series of economic impact studies is conducted by Americans for the Arts, the nation's leading nonprofit organization for advancing the arts in America.
 Established in 1960, we are dedicated to representing and serving local communities and creating opportunities for every American to participate in and appreciate all forms of the arts.